-Report after report is calling for a new model of (a) work (b) the workforce and (c) the workplace.
+Report after report is calling for a new model of (a) work (b) the workforce (c) the workplace and (d) ways of working.
 That sounds scary, but don’t worry the solution may be closer to hand than you think.

 Although many people are getting tired of hearing buzzwords such as ‘quiet quitting’ and ‘performance paranoia’, business leaders have genuine reasons to be concerned1.